TEXAS PROBATE ATTORNEY

 When Someone dies without a will

-When Someone dies with a will — but the estate is worth less than $50,000
+When Someone dies without a will — but the estate is worth less than $75,000

 Small Estate Affidavit

-If there is no will and the estate is worth less than $50,000 (not including the homestead and certain non-probate assets), the estate may qualify for this procedure.
+If there is no will and the estate is worth less than $75,000 (not including the homestead and certain non-probate assets), the estate may qualify for this procedure.
+The debts must be less than the assets available.
 The cost depends on the number of heirs and the difficulty in reaching them but is generally much less expensive than an heirship proceeding.

-Warning: if property passes to minor children, it may be necessary to establish a guardianship, which can be very costly.
+Warning: if property passes to minor children, it still may be necessary to establish a guardianship or court controled trust, which requires a lawyer and can be very costly.

 Questions and Answers about Probate